Discovery Technology

 • Luminescence

-• Fluorescence intensity, time-resolved fluorescence, fluorescence polarization
+• Fluorescence intensity, time-resolved, fluorescence, fluorescence polarization

 • Automated high-content microscope imaging platforms